-(b) Christians in Muhammad’s time agreed with what the Quran says.
-No true Christian- both past or present- buys into Muhammad’s bogus claims.
-God spoke to the Israelites through prophets and has spoken to us by His Son, Jesus Christ (Heb.
+In fact, no true Christian – past or present – buys into Muhammad’s bogus claims.
+God spoke to the Israelites through the prophets and has spoken to us by His Son, Jesus Christ (Heb.
 1:1).
 Why would He send “a last prophet” to finish up what the Lord Jesus had already completed?
-Even Muhammad’s messages to the Jews were those of hate, curses and death- hardly a vestige of “glad tidings” the Isa of the Quran promised.
+Even Muhammad’s messages to the Jews were those of hate, curses and death – hardly a vestige of “glad tidings” the Isa of the Quran promised.

 This query from Allah is hinged on a misrepresentation of Christian doctrine, and by implication, the answer given by this “Jesus” is also fictional.
 Christians do not take Mary and Jesus as “two gods” besides God.
 The Christian Trinity consists of God, Jesus and the Holy Spirit, not of God, Jesus and Mary.
 Christians didn’t “make” Jesus, a mere man, into God rather, He has always been God.
 Christians believe in His Deity as well as His humanity.

-Its possible Muhammad ran into a heretical sect (the Choloridians) who exalted Mary as a goddess and took their heresy as representative of what Christians believe.
+It’s possible Muhammad ran into a heretical sect (the Choloridians) who exalted Mary as a goddess and then took their heresy as representative of what Christians believe.
 This in fact, proves the human authorship of the Quran.
 If Allah is all-knowing, he ought to know what Christians really believed.